Bowarc/RMP/README.md

 ## Goal

-Not relying on big platforms or even an internet connection to listen to store, organise and play music.
+Not relying on big platforms or even an internet connection to store, organise and listen to music.

 And being able to control the music server with whatever client im more confortable using in the moment.
 TUI or GUI most of the time, but cli is nice to have for scripting or occasional commands